Brest tramway: Line A description

 Google Street View is the source of the following description.

 From the terminal station Porte de Plouzané, the line follows 1 Avenue 1ère DFL running past the junction for the Operations and Maintenance Centre (tram depot) and the street's namesake stop before continuing onto Boulevard de Plymouth (stops: Fort Montbarey and Coat Tan), Rue du 19 Mars 1962 (stop: Polygone), Rue Dupuy de Lôme (stop: Dupuy de Lôme) and Rue Saint-Exupéry (stops: Les Capucins, Saint-Exupéry and Mac Orlan).
 The tramway on these streets operates in a reservation, either in the centre or on the side of the street, with tracks mostly embedded in grass.
 From Rue Saint-Exupéry, the line turns onto a centre reservation in the middle of Rue de la Porte (stop: Recouvrance).

 The line crosses the Penfeld river on the Pont de Recouvrance, which has two lanes shared by both trams and road vehicles.
 After crossing the river, the line continues onto Rue Pierre Brossolette and then Rue de Siam.
 It passes the Château stop, which is a short walk to the nearby Line C arial cable car station.
 Trams run along Rue de Siam (stop: Siam), a shopping street without road traffic.
 At Place de la Liberté, Line A crosses Line B. After the Liberté stop, Line A passes a track switch at Rue Comtesse Carbonnières to allow Line B trams to access the tram depot via Line A.

 From Place de la Liberté, the line continues on Rue Jean Jaurès, another shopping street.
 Until Rue Saint-Martin, there is no road traffic along Rue Jean Jaures (stops: Jean Jaures and Saint-Martin).
 Between Rue Saint-Martin and Rue du Vercors, Rue Jean Jaurès has three lanes, a one-way lane for road traffic with tram tracks taking the other two lanes (stop: Octroi).

 At Place de Strasbourg (stop: Strasbourg), the line changes to Rue de Gouesnou (with stop: Menez Paul) sharing the three-lane street with a one-way lane for road traffic.
 After Rue Professeur Chrétien, the tracks are in a grass-embedded centre-of-street right-of way.
 At Rue du Dourjacq, the line turns onto Rue du 8 Mai 1945 running on the side of the street on grass-embedded track.
 It turns onto Rue Cézanne (stops: Europe and Pontanézen) and then Boulevard de l'Europe.
-(Line B will travel on a different portion of Boulevard de l'Europe without connecting to Line A.) At Rue de Gouesnou, the line splits into two branches.
+(Line B travels on a different portion of Boulevard de l'Europe without connecting to Line A.) At Rue de Gouesnou, the line splits into two branches.
 One branch turns along Rue de Gouesnou (stops: Mesmerrien and Kergaradec) and then onto Route de l'Échangeurin on a grass-embedded centre-of-street right-of way to terminate at Porte de Gouesnou.
 The other branch continues further along Boulevard de l'Europe (stops: Eau Blanche and Kerlaurent) until Rue Lamartine where it continues on the side of Highway D205 to terminate at Porte de Guipavas.